GeminiDRSoftware/DRAGONS/astrodata/doc/ad_UsersManual/tables.rst

 Changing a value
 ----------------

-Changing a value is simply a matter of identify the column and the row that needs the new value.
+Changing a value is simply a matter of identifying the column and the row that needs the new value.

 Below we show how one might search one column to identify the row and then